Vertex AI is powerful.

 How long does a typical Vertex AI implementation take?

-A focused use case - a RAG pipeline against a defined corpus, or a single agent integrated into one system - typically reaches a production-ready state in a matter of weeks, not quarters.
+A focused use case - a RAG pipeline against a defined corpus, or a single agent integrated into one system - typically reaches a production-ready state inside the first 100 days.
 Scope creep, unclear success criteria, and data quality problems are the most common reasons timelines stretch.
 We front-load the scoping work specifically to avoid those delays.

 Do we need a dedicated ML engineer on our team to work with Vertex AI?